SquareBracketAssociates/Booklet-Glorp/Chapters/Glorp/Glorp.md

 the _archiver_ as it consumes the selectors, you can find how it does by looking for the implementors of `rebuildOn:startingFrom:withOuterScopeBase:`.

-In the middle of those implementors you'll find senders to `getFunction:arguments:`, this in turn will query the _platform_ for the list of functions available, which will end up creating the list of default functions by sending `createBasicFunctionsFor:`
+In the middle of those implementors, you'll find senders to `getFunction:arguments:`, this in turn will query the _platform_ for the list of functions available, which will end up creating the list of default functions by sending `createBasicFunctionsFor:`